mmolimar/kafka-connect-fs/docs/source/connector.rst

 the connector to process each record and includes in the implementation how to seek and iterate over the records in the file.

-The file reader to be used when processing files is defined in ``file_reader.class`` connector property.
+The file reader to be used when processing files is defined in the ``file_reader.class`` connector property.

 In the same way as the policies, the connector provides several sort of readers to parse and read records for different file formats.
 If you don't have a file reader that fits your needs, just implement one with the unique restriction that it must implement the interface ``com.github.mmolimar.kafka.connect.fs.file.reader.FileReader``.

+The are several file readers included which can read the following file formats:

+* Parquet.
+* Avro.
+* Cobol/EBCDIC.
+* CSV.
+* TSV.
+* Fixed-width.
+* JSON.
+* XML.
+* YAML.
+* ORC.
+* SequenceFile.
+* Text.

 .. include:: filereaders.rst